danielcodes/danielcodes.github.io/_posts/2018-03-16-deploying-pollster.md

 I had worked on the app for a week and a half before I had completed all the [user stories](https://www.freecodecamp.org/challenges/build-a-voting-app).
 Naturally the next step was deploying the application.
 Here is where I was stumped for some time.
 I asked, **How would I mimic this development set up in production?**

-I proceded by first creating the build bundle with `yarn build`, then to serve the static files, I did
+I proceded by first creating the build bundle with `yarn build`, then to serve the static files, I ran (inside the `build` directory)

 ~~~
 python -m http.server 3000
 ~~~

-Here's where the app broke, requests were not going through as there was no proxy directing the requests.
+Here's where the app broke, requests were not going through as there was no proxy redirecting the requests.

 This followed a bit of a research period to find out how I could deploy this application.
-There weren't any tutorials with what I was looking for, which was deploying an SPA with a REST API, both sitting on the same server.
+There weren't any tutorials with what I was looking for, which was deploying an SPA with a REST API, both sitting on the same machine.
 However, when I took a closer look, there were tutorials for doing these things separately.
 I found the following two:

 * [Deploying create-react-app with Nginx and Ubuntu](https://medium.com/@timmykko/deploying-create-react-app-with-nginx-and-ubuntu-e6fe83c5e9e7)
 * [How to Deploy a Django Application to Digital Ocean](https://simpleisbetterthancomplex.com/tutorial/2016/10/14/how-to-deploy-to-digital-ocean.html)